jynus/godot-docs/classes/class_control.rst

 **NOTIFICATION_MOUSE_ENTER** = ``41``

-Sent when the mouse pointer enters the node.
+Sent when the mouse cursor enters the control's visible area, that is not occluded behind other Controls or Windows, provided its :ref:`mouse_filter<class_Control_property_mouse_filter>` lets the event reach it and regardless if it's currently focused or not.

+\ **Note:** :ref:`CanvasItem.z_index<class_CanvasItem_property_z_index>` doesn't affect, which Control receives the notification.

 .. _class_Control_constant_NOTIFICATION_MOUSE_EXIT: